-You may already enjoy adventures with your dog or you are a beginner looking to get started in some more outdoor time with friends, dog-powered sports could be your next adventure!
+You may already enjoy adventures with your dog or you are a beginner looking to get started in some more outdoor time with friends, dog-powered sports could be your next sport!
 Meeting our dog's physical and mental energy needs and giving them a job, can help reduce attention-seeking behavior (like barking and pawing) and boredom-related behaviors (like counter-surfing, digging, inappropriate chewing, and pacing)!
 Dog-powered sports allow people and their dogs to get out together and navigate trails as a team!
 The dog runs out front and is given verbal directions to slow down, speed up, turn and more!
 And no matter the size of the dog or your fitness level, there is a speed at which you can get involved from walking and hiking all the way up to wheels!
 So who doesn't want to be able to get fit with your dog and improve their behavior all while developing your relationship and having fun?
-The benefits of and the fun of dog-powered sports are endless!
+The benefits and fun of dog-powered sports are endless!

 Dog-powered sports can be enjoyed in many capacities depending on your goals and your fitness levels.